Other Champions

 Early National Champions

-While Champ Car racing didn't begin until 1909, the AAA began sanctioning races back in 1902.
-There was no Champ Car division back in those days, nor was there an actual championship, there were just races.
+While Indy Car racing is generally recognized to have begun 1909, the AAA began sanctioning races back in 1902.
+There was no Indy Car division back in those days, nor was there an actual championship, there were just races.
 When points were retroactively awarded for the early seasons in 1927, national champions were also created for the early AAA years prior to the Championship division being established.
 There were no points standings involved here, it was a review of the racing periodicals of the time and who those publications felt were the best drivers in the U. S. that year.
 Think of it like the college football media poll, only there isn't a full ranking, just a survey to determine the champion.
 I've stated before that retroactively awarding points to races isn't a "genuine" championship in my opinion, and simply looking at old magazines and seeing who they felt was the best driver is even less so.
 Even so, you will see these names and titles published in a number of other publications, so I've included them here with this explanation.

 Early National Champions